Personnel (Chapter 2)

-New clauses in PE009-13 (including clause 2.1) place particular emphasis on the roles and responsibilities of senior management who have ultimate control over manufacturing facilities and activities.
+Particular emphasis is placed on the roles and responsibilities of senior management who have ultimate control over manufacturing facilities and activities in new clauses of PE009-13 (including clause 2.1).
 Senior management are accountable for ensuring appropriate resources are available to support the relevant manufacturing activities.

 Necessary qualifications for staff

-'Necessary qualifications' in clause 2.1 means having the education, training, experience and skills, or any combination of these elements, that will ensure that staff can perform assigned duties and functions at an acceptable level.
+'Necessary qualifications' means having the education, training, experience and skills, or any combination of these elements, that will ensure that staff can perform assigned duties and functions at an acceptable level (clause 2.1).

-There are no minimum qualification requirements for Authorised Persons specified within Australian legislation.
-However, in accordance with Good Manufacturing Practice, senior management should ensure that person(s) undertaking the role of Authorised Person have the education, training, experience and skills or any combination of these elements to ensure that they can perform the role of the Authorised Person.
+There are no minimum qualification requirements for authorised persons specified within Australian legislation.
+However, in accordance with GMP, senior management should ensure that person(s) undertaking the role of authorised person have the education, training, experience and skills or any combination of these elements to ensure that they can perform the role of the authorised person.

-- knowledge of the requirements of Good Manufacturing Practice applicable to the dosage forms for which they are responsible
+- knowledge of the requirements of GMP applicable to the dosage forms for which they are responsible

 - a comprehensive understanding of the manufacturing methods and controls for the specific dosage form(s) for which they are responsible

-- working knowledge of the Pharmaceutical Quality System implemented at their manufacturing site
+- working knowledge of the PQS implemented at their manufacturing site

 Expectations for training and language